vishal-kharde/Full-Stack-App-using-Python-Flask-and-React/README.md

-# A Template for Creating a Full Stack Web Application with Flask, NPM, Webpack and Reactjs
+# A Creating a Full Stack Web Application with Flask, NPM, Webpack and Reactjs

 ## About
 This is a **Hello React!** web app template written in Python-Flask for the back end and React-JS for the front end.